Thion (Vanuatu)

 Thion (also Dolphin Island) is a small uninhabited island in Sanma Province of Vanuatu in the Pacific Ocean.

 Geography

 Thion lies a few kilometers in Shark Bay off the eastern coast of Espiritu Santo.
 The estimated terrain elevation above the sea level is some 213 meters.
 The islet has two fresh-water lakes.
+Thion was not always uninhabited.
 There is an old abandoned cattle ranch there.
-Nowadays, the island is uninhabited and only used for picnicking by the locals.
+Nowadays, however, the island is uninhabited and is only used for picnicking by the locals.
 Thion Island is also known as Dolphin Island because of its profile.